 For over twenty years, Spradlin was involved in running two different spaces in Lower Manhattan: SQUID Performance Space (1995-2005) and Studio 65 on West Broadway (1990-2011).
 Spradlin was a 2012-13 Artist-In-Residence with Movement Research and Brooklyn Arts Exchange and a 2014 Dance in Process artist with Gibney Dance Center.

 In 2015 Spradlin was named the first Director of a two-year MFA in Choreography & Visual Arts program at Wilson College in Chambersburg, PA.
 The low-residency program was designed to bring Visual Artists and Choreographers together, giving attention to how an understanding of the body and its actions are central to an understanding of contemporary art.
-The inaugural MFA faculty included artists Dean Moss, Diana Puntar, Marlon Barrios Solano and scholar/curator Joshua Lubin-Levy; the second year faculty included choreographer Yasuko Yokoshi, sculptor Joe Winter and video artist/director James Scruggs.
+The inaugural MFA faculty included artists Dean Moss, Diana Puntar, Marlon Barrios Solano and scholar/curator Joshua Lubin-Levy; the second year faculty included choreographer Yasuko Yokoshi, sculptor Joe Winter, video artist/director James Scruggs and Lubin-Levy.
 Spradlin left the position as Director after the second summer intensive to refocus her work in New York City.

 banner photo: Paige Martin and Cedric Andrieux in Survive Cycle, New York Live Arts, 2006 (photo: NYLA)